NatLibFi/RecordManager/README.md

 See INSTALL for simple installation instructions on CentOS 6 systems, adaptable to other systems too.

 See the RecordManager wiki for more information (https://github.com/KDK-Alli/RecordManager/wiki).

+For a stable version, see the stable branch.